 Player Versus Player [PvP]

 In Ashes of Creation player conflict is the catalyst for change for the game.
 Player combat is intended to be meaningful.
 Some reasons to engage in open world PvP include gathering resources, hunting grounds, caravan battles, sieges, and guild wars.
 Object-based events like Node Sieges, Castle Sieges, Node Wars, and Guild Wars are expected to always take place within the prime-time window which is expected to be somewhere between 3PM-9PM server time, however, this is subject to testing.

 It should be noted that Ashes of Creation is a non-faction based MMORPG and so no factions exist aside from those created by the player based (Pseudo-Factions).

-There is a flagging system utilized in open world PvP situations and it is designed to deter players from griefing one another.
-Players can participate in plenty of open world PvP with one another without “ganking” or griefing one another.
-The goal is that penalties for griefing and spawn camping will be server enough to deter this type of behavior.
-Below are the three levels of flagging for open world PvP in Ashes of Creation:
+The flagging system is utilized in open-world PvP situations and it is designed to deter players from griefing one another.
+Players can participate in plenty of open-world PvP with each other without “ganking” or griefing one another.
+The goal is that penalties for griefing and spawn camping will be sever enough to deter this type of behavior.
+The following are the three levels of flagging for open-world PvP in Ashes of Creation:

 - Non-Combatant: This is the normal status of all players who are not flagged for PvP combat.